 I believe strongly in leveraging my presentations and trainings so that the audience obtains as much relevant information as possible.
 To one degree or another (depending on focus), my presentation/training will leave the listener with at least these takeaways:

 - Understanding the value of diversity and inclusion based on a message about our commonalities and interconnectedness.

 - Increased understanding of what it means to live life authentically, including the need for compassion–for ourselves and for others.

 The following “Tracks” are representative of my presentations and trainings:

 Educational: “‘Transgender 101:’ Understanding What it Means to be Transgender.”
 Synopsis: this mainstay presentation covers the basics of what it means to be transgender and offers advice/tips on how to welcome and accept transgender persons.
 The talk also includes me sharing about my story.
 A full description of the talk can be found here.

-Diversity and Inclusion: “Gray Area Thinking: Understanding Diverse”™.
+Diversity and Inclusion: “Gray Area Thinking®“.
 Synopsis: this very popular diversity and inclusion presentation provides a toolset (“Gray Area Thinking”™) for how to interact with others who are “different” from “us.”
 A full description of the training can be found here.

 “The C* Project: Courageous Conversations about Diversity and Inclusion in the Greater Midwest.”
 A description of this diversity and inclusion presentation can be found at another tab on this website.

 Enrichment: “Getting to Ellen: Gleaning Authenticity from a Moment of Truth.”
 Synopsis: this well-received motivational/inspirational presentation is part my story, part discussion about barriers to self-discovery and authenticity that all humans encounter because all of us lack an “owner’s manual.”
 A full description of the talk can be found here.

 I am happy to collaborate with program coordinators to tailor specific presentations for applicable events.
 If desired, I can provide preparation surveys, consulting on how to make an organization more inclusive, post-presentation evaluations, workshops, trial practice programs, and application for CLE credit (if appropriate).
 If you desire anything specific, please include that in your initial request.
 Most of all, I want a win-win where my presentation or training works for you, your team members and for me.
 I do not disappoint.